BergenHCI/bergenhci.github.io/ws/designing_with_ai.md

 We also invite contributions from fields like writing, music composition, video editing, and illustrating are welcome, reflecting on how AI-based tools are shaping creative processes across domains.

-We will introduce our AI tool, LLMUX, which employs GPT-4 to translate descriptions of users into design artefacts.
+We will demonstate our AI tool that employs GPT-4 to translate descriptions of users into design artefacts.
 The tool embodies our concept of *declarative design*, where designers dictate goals and AI crafts the solutions, marking a shift from direct creation to a more editorial or directorial role of a designer.

 ## Preliminary schedule